-There are several ways in which you can use your credit card to send money internationally from Australia: the two most prevalent are through banks and using online money transfer services.
-However, before you send money by credit card, it’s always important to compare your options to guarantee you’re getting the very best deal.
+There are several ways in which you can use your credit card to send money overseas: the two most prevalent are through banks and using online money transfer services.
+Before sending money by credit card, it’s always important to compare your options to guarantee you’re getting the best deal.

 One way you can send money abroad using your credit card is with your bank.
 Usually, this can be done using your online banking app, phoning your bank or visiting your local branch.

-When you do this, it is likely that your credit card provider will treat this money transfer as cash in advance (we will explain this in the next section) and not as a credit charge, which often results in higher interest rates than usual, as well as the typical international bank transfer fees charged by your bank.
+When you do this, your credit card provider will likely treat this money transfer as cash in advance (we will explain this in the next section) and not as a credit charge, which often results in higher interest rates than usual, as well as the typical international bank transfer fees charged by your bank.

 One of the most popular options for sending money internationally is specialist money transfer providers, who can offer more convenient and cost-effective ways of sending money anywhere in the world.

-Many of these companies let you find your transfer through a credit card, as well as other typical payment options such as debit cards and bank transfers.
-You can easily link your credit card to your money transfer account and send payments when you need to, often within minutes from your mobile app as opposed to a number of business days.
+Many of these companies let you find your transfer through a credit card and other typical payment options such as debit cards and bank transfers.
+You can easily link your credit card to your money transfer account and send payments when needed, often within minutes from your mobile app instead of several business days.
 In many cases, this can be sent to cash pickup locations and into a recipient’s bank account.